Jim Farley Feature

 honed his showband skills and after eight years went out on his own

-forming the highly ambitious Jim Farley Band Show.
-The eleven piece
+forming the highly ambitious Jim Farley Band Show (aka Jim Farley

-proved too large for the circuit.
-The lineup included:
+Eventually, though, the lineup proved too large for the ballroom circuit.

 McIntyre (trombone), Kevin Brady (drums), Kevin Gregan (bass), Terry Mahon (vocals), Joe McIntyre (RIP-trumpet), Tony